Extending Latent Basis Growth Model to Explore Joint Development in the Framework of Individual Measurement Occasions: Result

 \subsection{Model Convergence}

-Before evaluating all four performance measures of the proposed parallel LBGM, we first examined the convergence\footnote{In this present project, we define the convergence rate as achieving \textit{OpenMx} status code $0$, indicating a successful optimization, until up to $10$ runs with different sets of initial values \citep{OpenMx2016package}.} rate.
-The proposed model converged well because all conditions that we considered in the simulation design listed in Table \ref{tbl:simu_design} reported a $100\%$ convergence rate.
+Before assessing the four performance measures of the proposed parallel LBGM, we first examined its convergence rate\footnote{In this study, we define convergence rate as the achievement of an \textit{OpenMx} status code of $0$, indicating successful optimization, in up to $10$ runs with varied initial values \citep{OpenMx2016package}.}.
+The model exhibited excellent convergence, as evidenced by a $100\%$ rate across all simulation conditions listed in Table \ref{tbl:simu_design}.